K.C. Jones: Boston Celtics (1958–1967)

 During his playing days, he was known as a tenacious defender.
 Jones spent all of his nine seasons in the NBA with the Boston Celtics, being part of eight championship teams from 1959 to 1966, retiring after the Celtics' loss to the Philadelphia 76ers in the 1967 Eastern Division finals.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1989.

 Jones is one of only eight players in basketball history to achieve the basketball Triple Crown — winning an NCAA championship, an NBA championship, and an Olympic gold medal, joining Bill Russell, Magic Johnson, Michael Jordan, Jerry Lucas, Clyde Lovellette, Quinn Buckner, and Anthony Davis.
 In NBA history, only his former teammates Russell (11 championships) and Sam Jones (10) have won more championships during their playing careers.

+Hartford Capitols (1967–1968)

+On September 11, 1967, Jones announced that he would play for the Hartford Capitols of the Eastern Professional Basketball League (EPBL).
+He joined the Capitols because his coaching job at Brandeis University meant he was based nearby and he would be able to play on weekends.
+On November 12, Jones scored 5 points in his debut against the Wilmington Blue Bombers.
+He appeared in a total of 6 games with an average of 6.5 points, 4.0 rebounds and 6.8 assists per game.
+On January 5, 1968, Jones was placed on the Capitols' taxi squad at his own request and was not expected to play again.
+He reflected on his Capitols tenure: "I can't shoot, and I didn't feel like I was helping them enough.
+Nine years a pro and I still can't shoot.
+It's frustrating.
+I never was a complete player."